Zarathustra (horse)

 Zarathustra (1951–1967) was an Irish-bred Thoroughbred racehorse and sire.
 He won races over distances ranging from five furlongs to two and a half miles, but was especially effective over extended distances.

 Background

-Zarathustra was bred by Sir Harold Gray at Graymount in Antrim, Northern Ireland in 1951.
+Zarathustra was bred by Sir Harold Gray at Graymount in County Antrim, Northern Ireland in 1951.
 When Gray died later the same year, the ownership of his horses, including the black foal who would become known as Zarathustra passed to his son, the writer and philosopher Terence Gray (Wei Wu Wei).
 Gray declined several offers to buy the colt and sent him to be trained in Ireland by Michael Hurley.

 Racing career

 1953–1956: Ireland

 Unusually for a future champion stayer, Zarathustra demonstrated precocious speed, winning three times as a two-year-old over the minimum distance of five furlongs.
 The most important of these was the Blake Plate at Phoenix Park.
 In 1954 he was one of the best horses in Ireland, winning the Irish Derby and the Irish St. Leger as well as the Desmond Plate at the Curragh.
 Following his win in the Irish Derby, Gray reportedly turned down an offer of £20,000 for the horse.
 As a four-year-old Zarathustra won the Royal Whip Stakes.